TorbenRahbekKoch/mr-legacy/public/data/blogs/legacy-of-the-great-wall/entry.md

 a ball.
 An important task for a dog!

-Looking for seams and fracture planes is an obvious way to explore the software, ehm - wall, to (t)ease the it apart.
+Looking for seams and fracture planes is an obvious way to explore the software, ehm - wall, to (t)ease it apart.

 I've also heard that it is like eating an elephant (which nowadays might be considered wildly politically incorrect): One bite